Traditional russian piroshki and how to make it

-Over the years I have been introduced to many different kinds of Russian food.
-The one thing we never make in our house is Russian Piroshki.
+Russian Piroshki is traditional Russian food and one that I have been introduced to over the years.
+It is also the one thing that we don`t make at home.
 Why?
 Because we don`t know how to make it properly.
 In my opinion the only person who can make it, is Andrey`s mom.

 The first time I tasted this traditional Russian food was back in 2008 when I visited Russia.
 I couldn`t wait to taste it again but had to wait 4 years.